What is Implicit Cost?

 - Earnings on Asset = $3,200

-Therefore, to earn maximum, the business should invest in the capital project as the business gets the opportunity to earn $10,000, but it has foregone the opportunity to earn from the financial asset and hence the implicit costs would amount to $3,200.
+Therefore, to earn the maximum, the business should invest in the capital project as the business gets the opportunity to earn $10,000.
+Still, it has foregone the opportunity to earn from the financial asset.
+Hence, the implicit costs would amount to $3,200.

 Nature of Implicit Cost

-Since there is no mathematical relationship and neither there is any prudent way to establish a mathematical relationship for such costs, the nature of such costs is of intangible nature.
-Such costs would never appear on the income statement, but everyone knows that such costs exist in the form of opportunity costs.
+Since there is no mathematical relationship and neither is there any prudent way to establish a mathematical relationship for such costs, the nature of such costs is intangible.
+Such costs would never appear on the income statement, but everyone knows that such costs exist as opportunity costs.

 Importance of Implicit Cost

-The implicit costs play a critical role in terms of determining the economic profit earned by the business.
-The economic profit is determined as the difference in total revenue earned by the business with the sum of explicit costs and the implicit costs.
+Implicit costs are critical in determining the economic profit the business earns.
+The business determines economic profit by subtracting explicit and implicit costs from earned revenue.
 The explicit costs are reported on the income statement of the business.
-The business, however, has to determine the implicit costs by utilizing scenario and comparative analysis of choices available with them.
-Therefore, the economists keenly observe the implicit costs pertaining with the business, and they generally form them as a part of their economic analysis.
-It could be inferred that the implicit costs are the costs that are of prime importance to both the operational business and to the economists who are analysing the economy of the nation.
+The business, however, has to determine the implicit costs by utilizing scenarios and comparative analysis of choices available to them.
+Therefore, economists keenly observe the implicit costs pertaining to the business and generally form them as a part of their economic analysis.
+It could be inferred that the implicit costs are the costs that are of prime importance to both the operational business and the economists who are analyzing the nation’s economy.

 Benefits

-The benefit of determining the implicit costs is that it enables the business to determine the best choice in terms of making a decision towards pursuing a project among the choices of the projects available to them.
+The benefit of determining the implicit costs is that it enables the business to determine the best choice in pursuing a project among the available choices.
 It ensures that the business earns maximum profit by undertaking minimum implicit costs.
 When making business decisions, the business has to bear implicit costs as such costs signify the opportunity of undertaking an alternative available among the better or inferior choices.
 Such costs can be signified as the business’s costs for not taking up an alternative or for not going with the project.

 Conclusion

-The implicit costs can be signified as the costs that the business has to bear or it has already incurred, but it cannot report on the income statement.
-Such costs are of the notional, imputed or implied type in nature.
+The implicit costs can be signified as the costs that the business has to bear or has already incurred but cannot report on the income statement.
+Such costs are of the notional, imputed, or implied type in nature.

 Recommended Articles

 This is a guide to Implicit Cost.
-Here we also discuss the definition and how to calculate implicit cost?
-Along with example and benefit.
+Here we also discuss the definition and how to calculate the implicit cost.
+Along with examples and benefits.
 You may also have a look at the following articles to learn more –